Wellness tips for staying healthy while traveling

-It doesn’t have to be that way if you will follow a few tips for staying healthy while traveling.
+It doesn’t have to be that way if you will follow a few of our tips for staying healthy while traveling.

 Staying Healthy While Traveling: Sleep and travel rituals

 Insomnia as a result of jet lag can become a very exhausting problem because of disrupted sleep patterns from, for example, the excitement of preparation and packing, or just changing time zones.
 There are ways, however, to minimize or even eliminate the discomfort of jet lag and resulting insomnia:

 - Drink plenty of water during flights.
 Long flights lead to dehydration because of the dehumidified air being re-circulated through the plane.

 - If you are traveling to a dramatically different time zone, immediately change the time on your watch upon boarding, and start thinking as if you are in that time zone.
 Do not attempt to stay on the time you have left.

 - Although overdosing on coffee isn’t a good thing, a well-planned cup of coffee or tea “in the morning” at your destination won’t hurt you if you normally consume caffeine.

 - When you are traveling eastward since you gain time, a nap or short sleep on the way can help.
 When traveling westward, you may want to only indulge in a short nap, if at all, so you can sleep upon returning home.